-The following list of the top 20 online bachelor’s degrees in psychology studies are among the most affordable programs in the country and provide a solid education as well as the flexibility that non-traditional students seek.
-Online learning allows students to pursue their degree without sacrificing their home or work responsibilities, and in many cases, working professionals can use the credits already earned toward the completion of a bachelor’s degree in order to graduate quicker.
-In addition, while some programs offer a generalized overview of the field of psychology, others allow students to customize the program through concentrations and coursework in a specific sub-discipline in order to best meet their professional and career goals.
+The following list of the top 20 online bachelor’s degrees in psychology studies are among the most affordable programs in the country and provide a solid education.
+They also have the flexibility that non-traditional students seek.
+Online learning allows students to pursue their degree without sacrificing their home or work responsibilities.
+In many cases, working professionals can use the credits already earned toward completing a bachelor’s degree to graduate quicker.
+Some programs offer a generalized overview of the field of psychology.
+Others allow students to customize the program through concentrations and coursework in a specific sub-discipline to best meet their professional and career goals.

 Methodology